Appeals

 4. Send your appeal form, statement and supporting evidence to acappeal@mdx.ac.uk.

-Visit UniHub for more information on appeals.
+Visit MyMDX App for more information about appeals.
+You can find it under 'Academic Appeal' in MyMDX.
 If you need any advice on your appeal, contact the MDXSU Advice service at studentadvice@mdx.ac.uk or on 020 8411 6450.

 Stage 2: Receiving a decision